 Gocta Waterfall hike

-The Gocta Waterfall is 771 metres high, which makes it the third highest waterfall in Peru.
-The forest you walk through on the way is perfect for birders and you’re likely to see several species of hummingbirds.
+The Gocta Waterfall is 771 metres high, making it the third highest waterfall in Peru.
+The forest you walk through on the way is brimming with birds and you’re likely to see several species of hummingbirds.
 It’s common to see the Gallito de las Rocas, often translated as Cock of the Rock, though the Spanish word “gallito” means little rooster.

 Though the Chachapoyas civilisation used the waterfall area, it was unknown to the modern world of tourism until recently.
 In 2002 the German archeologist Stefan Ziemendorff was researching the Chachapoyas culture in the area and came upon the waterfalls.
 The exact height wasn’t measured until 2006.